WelbornGroup/Documentation/SolvateProtein.md

 # Solvate a protein from PDB

 This assumes that you have a PDB file of your complete PROTONATED protein chain (and ligand if applicable).
 If you have multiple chains, select one now.
-If you are missing residues or protons go back and follow the instructions in `AddMissingResidues.md` and `AddHydrogensPDB.md`, respectively.
+If you are missing residues or protons go back and follow the instructions in [ProteinPrep](./ProteinPrep.md)

 ### What is the charge of the system ?
 The charge of the protein is computed by adding the charge of all residues.
 Only HIS, ARG, LYS, GLU and ASP are charged so the problem is equivalent to counting how many of these residues you have in your protein.